Mug shot publishing industry: Discrimination

 Mugshot publication sites are often pulled up during routine searches online for things as innocent as employment or housing.
 Even if someone has had their record sealed, expunged or reduced, and even if the mugshot publishing site has removed the offending photos, they can still be located.
-One company in Utah was recently outed in a leaked internal document for hiring "White Hat Hackers" to dig through internet archives and other sites that would not be readily visible to the typical internet user in order to eliminate otherwise qualified candidates.
+One company in Utah was in 2018 outed in a leaked internal document for hiring "White Hat Hackers" to dig through internet archives and other sites that would not be readily visible to the typical internet user in order to eliminate otherwise qualified candidates.

 Criticism

 In 2018 the journal of the American Bar Association called the industry an "online extortion scheme."

 Some mugshot publishers refuse to remove records regardless of if the charges were dropped, expunged, or for those who were found not guilty.

 In 2013 Forbes reported that "many of these sites have either been set up by the company themselves, or have created financial relationships with the owners of the sites to remove content when paid.
 Most of the biggest ORM firms are involved in this kind of mafia extortion."

 In 2013 David Kravets, writing for Wired referred to it as a racket.

 In 2013 the Better Business Bureau launched an investigation and concluded there is a First Amendment right to operate such businesses, but investigators felt they were "using high pressure and unethical business practice to intimidate individuals."

 In 2013 the owner of a mugshot removal website directed blame at Police and Sheriff departments where mugshots are posted online after an arrest, and are the source of mugshot website photos.
 He stated, "Here's the thing, the police can stop this overnight and that's the part no one is talking about.
 Why are (authorities) posting the mugshot of someone who simply missed traffic court?"

 In 2012 Kenneth B. Nunn, law professor at the University of Florida's Fredric G. Levin College of Law, said the mugshot sites look like "a seedy business," but, "There's nothing wrong with posting these further," he said.
 "It's close to extortion, although not quite because there is not a threat to harm reputation, but to improve it," he said.

 In 2012 Gwinnett County Georgia District Attorney said, "It's wrong but not a violation of the criminal laws.
-Arbitrarily charging for mugshot removal doesn't fit the legal definition of extortion because the photos are public record.
+Arbitrarily charging for mugshot removal doesn't fit the legal definition of extortion because the photos are public record."

-Criticisms of the industry appeared online as early as 2009.